kanishka-linux/kawaii-player/README.md

 1. For Arch Linux users, PKGBUILD is available in arch folder.

 		1. First install pytaglib from AUR
-		2. Create pacakge from PKGBUILD using command 'makepkg -s' and then install using 'sudo pacman -U'.
+		2. Create package from PKGBUILD using command 'makepkg -s' and then install using 'sudo pacman -U'.

 2. Ubuntu or Debian based distro users can directly go to Release section or package directory,download appropriate .deb package and install it using